Aryan-Singh1729/AI-revenue-recovery/context.md

-Last Updated: 2026-09-04 (Milestone 6 complete - full plan fidelity pass done) Project / Competition: Razorpay Track 03 — AI Revenue Recovery Current Milestone: Milestone 7 (Polish & demo rehearsal) Current Task: dashboard/app.py is built and tested.
-Next: run through Milestone 7 checklist.
+Last Updated: 2026-09-04 (Milestone 7 complete - project done, ready for judges) Project / Competition: Razorpay Track 03 — AI Revenue Recovery Current Milestone: Complete.
+All 7 milestones done, ready for judges.
+Current Task: none — see section 16 for what the final hardening pass found and fixed.
 Generator seed: 30 (see data/generate_batch.py for why)

 ---